btholt/complete-intro-to-react/_posts/2016-01-13-types-in-js-flow.markdown

 So, let's get Flow into our code.
 First thing to do is run `yarn run flow -- init`.
 You can also install Flow globally and do that, but this is nice because it'll run flow from your dependencies.
 This will create a `.flowconfig` file for you which is often enough; often you don't need to customize that config at all.
 In my case today, styled-components is throwing errors that isn't useful so I'm going to add `<PROJECT_ROOT>/node_modules/styled-components/*` under `[ignore]`.
 Unlike ESLint, you do typically want to have Flow run on your dependencies to get those typings.
 However sometimes libraries ship broken types so you can just ignore them (like I did with styled-components.)

 Luckily for us, there's [flow-typed][ft]. flow-typed is a repo of pre-typed common libraries for you and styled-components has an entry in there.
 Just `yarn global add flow-typed` and then run `flow-typed install styled-components@1.4.6` (or whatever version you have.)
 This will create a flow-typed directory that Flow already knows how to read from.
 In fact, check out the various type available to you.
-You should be able to grab types for react-router and react-router-dom too.
+You should be able to grab types for enzyme, jest, react-router and react-router-dom too.
 Flow already has typings for React and react-dom.

 Now you should be able to do `yarn run flow`.
 This likely isn't going to give you any errors back because we haven't opted-in any of our files to be type checked.
 Let's opt in Search.jsx.
 Add the [pragma][pragma] `// @flow` to the top of Search.jsx.
 Now run `yarn run flow` again.
 You should see an error that `handleSearchTermChange` is not annotated.
 Since Flow doesn't know how `handleSearchTermChange` is going to be invoked and with what parameters, it requires you to tell it beforehand.
 We do this by doing a type annotation.